whitneyburton/portfolios/students/1801-front/daniela-carey/20180302-daniela-carey-m1.md

 * [GitHub Page](https://danielafcarey.github.io/ds-comp-challenge-1/)
 * [Original Assignment](http://frontend.turing.io/projects/m1-static-comp-1.html)

 For Static Comp 1, I used my creative license on the comp to create a country profile on Haiti.
 I wanted to design something that could be a functional product, so I designed this page to be part of a database that has a similar profile on all countries.
-The site is responsive on desktop as well as mobile and I loved designing a clean mobile view from scratch since that was not part of the comp.
+The site is responsive on desktop as well as mobile and I loved designing a clean mobile view from scratch since that was not layed out for us in the comp.

 I started trying to use flexbox for this comp and after it became more of a headache than a design help, I decided to scrap it and redo the project using grid.
 I liked grid much more and felt my comp was more successful because of this pivot.

-Feedback I received on this project was that my iamge was too big when resized to mobile.
+Feedback I received on this project was that my image was too big when resized to mobile.
 I also should have adjusted the spacing/font sizes of the header text and aligned my button icons with my button text better.
 Overall, the feedback was positive, specifically good feedback regarding the layout of my mobile view with the heading box overlayed on the background image.

 ---